amanda-f-ndsu/byte_le_royale_2023/Visualiser/readme.md

 ## Adapter
 - Now that the visualiser is mostly done and gamelogs have been generated for us, we can work on a adapter
 - The adapter uses a game log and turns it into a log of graphical commands
-- The visualiser uses the graphical commands which means only the adapter needs to be rewrote every year
+- The visualiser uses the graphical commands which means only the adapter needs to be rewritten every year